medialab/artoo/quick_start.md

 Finally, if you happen to be a super lazy guy or if you need to perform more complex scraping jobs and need, for instance, to overcome some websites' particularly nasty `Content-Security-Policy` headers, **artoo.js** also exists as a [chrome extension]({{ site.baseurl }}/chrome).

-This extension, given you activate it, automatically injects the handy droid into every page you visit and override websites' responses headers in order to make client-side scraping a possibility.
+This extension, once you install it, automatically injects the handy droid into every page you visit and override websites' responses headers in order to make client-side scraping a possibility.